cartalyst/cart/readme.md

 ##### Method 1

-Pass in an array with the row ids you want to delete.
+Pass in an array with the row id's you want to remove.

 ```php
 try